Afonso Pena: Border issues

 Pena nominated the Baron of Rio Branco, Brazil's "Bismarckian" minister, to the ministry of foreign affairs, an office Paranhos had occupied since 1902.
 One of Brazil's main concerns during the First Republic was to solve its border issues with neighboring countries.
 During Pena's government, Brazil resolved border issues with Colombia and Peru.

 With Colombia, the Vásquez Cobo–Martins treaty was signed on 24 April 1907, by which Brazil ceded navigation rights in the Amazon basin in exchange for recognition of its territorial claims in the region.
 The disputed region, between the Japurá and Negro rivers, was the target of jurisdictional conflicts between Brazilians and Colombians.
 In his report to president Pena, Rio Branco declared that the treaty represented "a prudent transaction because it forever dispels old concerns about conflicts that have already occurred in the uncertain border region and where they would only increase given the development of activity and private interests that takes place there".

 As for Peru, Brazil signed a treaty on 8 September 1909, by which the borders between both countries were settled and general principles regarding commerce and navigation were defined.
 Peru claimed a total area of 442,000 square kilometers, including a considerable part of the Brazilian state of Amazonas and the entire territory of Acre.
-Since 1897 there had been in the border region, which were becoming increasingly violent and threatened relations between the two countries.
+Since 1897 there had been clashes between Brazilian and Peruvian settlers in the border region, which were becoming increasingly violent and threatened relations between the two countries.
 The treaty was negotiated based on the uti possidetis doctrine: of the 442,000 square kilometers claimed by Peru, 403,000 were attributed to Brazil, ending the dispute between the two countries that had been going on since 1863, when the Peruvian government began to claim the territory.
 Border issues with Venezuela and British Guiana were also resolved.